chengjun334/Pray-to-The-Big-Dipper-In-P5/README.md

 ## Summary

 Pray to the Big Dipper is a unique type of prayer in Taoism.
 Taoists believe that praying to the Big Dipper, is in charge of death at the right time, can avoid disaster and prolong life.
-This work informs people when do they can pray to the Big Dipper and which star are they parying to.
+This work tells prayers which star in Big Dipper they should pary to.
 People born in different zodiac years need to pray to different stars.

 Example: In the Romance of the Three Kingdoms, Zhuge Liang tried to pray to The Big Dipper to extend life https://www.youtube.com/watch?v=FiYysvyk3gc

+## Kowtow Guidance

+Use your forehead to hit the space bar to kowtow

 ## Link: https://sinistrapan.com/pray-to-big-dipper/